timbertson/shellshape/README.md

  2. run `tools/gup compile`
  3. If you have 0install, you can then just run:

-        `0install run shellshape-local.xml`.
+        0install run shellshape-local.xml

     Otherwise, you can install the extension to a symlink in ~/.local/share/gnome-shell/extensions using:

-        `tools/gup dev-install`
+        tools/gup dev-install

-To compile stuff (if you change things), run `tools/gup compile`.
+To compile stuff (after changing some source code), run `tools/gup compile`.
 You can add e.g `-j3` to compile stuff in parallel.

 ## running on arch linux